cpulvermacher/claude-model-provider/README.md

 The extension will prompt you to enter your API key when you first use it.

-## Usage

-1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
-2. Type "Claude Chat" and select it from the list.
-3. Type your question or prompt in the chat input.
-4. Claude's response will be streamed back to you in the chat window.

-## Configuration

-The extension currently uses the "claude-3-5-sonnet-20240620" model by default.
-You can change this in the `src/extension.ts` file if you prefer a different model.

-## Error Handling

-The extension includes basic error handling.
-If an error occurs, it will be displayed in the chat window and logged for debugging purposes.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.

 ## Disclaimer